The tragic story and first-hand account of the controversial death of fellow parkour practitioner, Korey Sarvas, as told by Julian Vazquez.

 For anyone who may not be familiar with who I am or who Korey was, please allow me to first introduce and explain myself.
 My name is Julian Vazquez; I am a parkour athlete from South Florida, as was Korey.
 Together with Blake “Thor” Barrett, Alex Reyes and several others, we co-founded Trace Unity Freerunning.
 I have been training for eight years now, and I am currently serving active duty in the United States Navy.
 At the time of his death, Korey was a fitness trainer and parkour instructor, appearing in “Jump City: Seattle” and struggling with the same ordeals as every other 22-year-old male athlete.
-Korey was midway between divorce and reconciliation with his wife at the time, and struggling financially just as I was.
+Korey was midway between divorce and reconciliation with his wife at the time and struggling financially just as I was.
 For the two weeks leading up to his death, we had adopted a considerably risky training philosophy centered around the inspiration we had garnered from an interview with Daniel Ilabaca and the first tier fitness levels of the United States Navy SEALs.
-Korey and I would stay awake until 2 A.M. watching “BUD/S Class 234” at a level which we both admired and wished to have ourselves.
+Korey and I would stay awake until 2 A.M. watching “BUD/S Class 234” at a level that we both admired and wished to have ourselves.
 When we weren’t trying to mimic the training of the SEAL candidates, we were pushing ourselves mentally and studied the Bible, going back and forth between conversations about Daniel Ilabaca’s philosophy and how we could be better people through Christianity and altruism; I have since outgrown those ideals.

 Korey and I trained to know ourselves better.
 Korey wanted a closer relationship with God and a level of fitness unrivaled by his wild imagination.
 He wanted his body to be so finely tuned; his heart and mind so spiritually sound that there would be no trick or circumstance which he could not conquer using the tools we had developed together over years of training, be it physical or spiritual.
 In Korey’s case specifically, it was through the strength he found in Christ.